2nd Chances? On pesach sheni & my father’s yahrzeit

 “The eternal significance of the Second Passover, says the sixth Lubavitcher Rebbe, Rabbi Yosef Yitzchak Schneersohn (1880-1950), is that it is never too late to rectify a past failing.
 Even if a person has failed to fulfill a certain aspect of his or her mission in life because s/he has been “contaminated by death” (i.e., in a state of disconnection from the divine source of life) or “on a distant road” from his people and G d, there is always a Second Passover in which s/he can make good on what s/he has missed out.
 The Second Passover thus represents the power of teshuvah — the power of return.
 Teshuvah is commonly translated as repentance, but it is much more than turning a new leaf and achieving forgiveness for past sins.
 It is the power to go back in time and redefine the past”…

 But for me, it’s my father’s yahrzeit (anniversary of his death).
 And there is nothing like a yahrzeit to remind us that try as we might, there is not “always” a second chance.
-In fact, the whole teaching seems to highlight exactly the opposite: if there is “always” a second chance.
-There would have been no need to ask Moses about it; and he would not have needed to check with G-d before replying.
+In fact, the whole teaching seems to highlight exactly the opposite: if there is “always” a second chance, there would have been no need to ask Moses about it; and he would not have needed to check with G-d before replying.
 Further: there is no 2nd any other holiday.
 If you missed Yom Kippur, that’s just too bad for you.
 It will come back next year; hang in.

 So the fact is, the people asking knew as Moses himself knew, as I am painfully reminded today, that 2nd chances are rare and hard to come by; that while we pray and hope for them, they can’t always be counted on.